January 16, 2023

 Developmental editing is commonly explained as the big-picture stage of editing.
 But what does that mean?

 When it comes to poetry, this is where an editor will help strengthen the backbone of your work, much like in fiction.
-This includes finding a rhythm to a poem if it needs one, or pointing out if the one that is there doesn’t quite work; looking at overarching imagery and how it can be pulled out (note that smaller elements of imagery are dealt with later!); looking at the structure of the poem’s stanzas and lines; and working to make sense of any present narrative arc, just to give you an idea.
+This includes finding a rhythm to a poem if it needs one, or pointing out if the one that is there doesn’t quite work; looking at overarching imagery and how it can be pulled out (but smaller elements of imagery are dealt with later!); looking at the structure of the poem’s stanzas and lines; and working to make sense of any present narrative arc, just to give you an idea.

 Line Editing